Boulder08/chunknorris/README.md

 - Example: --graintable-method 0
 - Default: 1

-**--grain-clip-length**: Defines the amount of chunks used for creating the Film Grain Synthesis grain table, when --graintable-method is 1.
+**--graintable-sat**: Defines the level of saturation to have in the graintable analysis clip.
+The recommended range is 0..1 where 0 means black-and-white and 1 does nothing.
+Uses the Avisynth+ built-in filter "Tweak".
-- Example: --grain-clip-length 120
+- Example: --graintable-sat 0.2
-- Default: 60
+- Default: 0

 **--graintable**: Defines a (full) path to an existing Film Grain Synthesis grain table file, which you can get by using grav1synth.
 There are also some tables in the av1-graintables directory.
 Note that sometimes it is a good option to use a B/W grain table as ones with chroma grain can increase saturation of the video too much.
 - Example: --graintable C:\Temp\grain.tbl